abhiprojectz/abhiprojectz/README.md

 # Some Facts:
 - I’m looking to collaborate on projects that are using Python.
 - I’m currently learning ML and Data Science.
-- :pencil2: I Write blogs on dev.to on free days.

 ![alt text](./img/bottom.svg)